sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 -- is the distance traveled by the up/down arrow universal?

 -- is there a default value or is it determined by some external factor like computer screen size?

+---
+update
+10/16 - Completed icebox item.
+Moved logged in to about page.
+App is now accessable without auth.